nguyetha79/Workout-Tracker-WebApp/README.md

 ## Group Work
 - Nguyet Ha Phung: UI Design, create, read and delete functions
 - Viet Hang Thu Le: Update and search functions

-## Citations

-The project in this repository was inspired by, or based on, the following resources:

-1. Net Ninja
-2. dcode
-3. Tobisamcodes